 If you have other pets, do not introduce the Yorkie immediately.
-Give it some time to adjust to the new environment before bringing in actual companions.
+Give it some time to adjust to the new environment before bringing in other animals.

-Now that you know the possible expenses you may incur for veterinary care, have an emergency fund specifically for your pet.
-Yorkies are very much susceptible to illnesses and bone problems, so having a special fund for them may keep you from being surprised when accidents happen.
+Before bringing your Yorkie home, you should also make sure that you have an emergency fund specifically for your pet.
+Yorkies can be very much susceptible to illnesses and bone problems, so having a special fund for them may keep you from being surprised when accidents happen.

 You may also find it helpful to invest in pet insurance to help cover the cost of medical expenses.
 Accident and illness coverage costs an average of about $45 per month, while accident only coverage runs an average of around $15 each month.